 For kids, learning how to write a paragraph can be hard.
 Really hard.
-My kids read a ton everyday, so I assumed this meant they had a pretty good understanding of what a paragraph entailed.
-I remember when it came time to learn how to write a paragraph, I assigned them to write one about their favorite video game.
+My kids read a ton everyday, so I figured this meant they had a pretty good understanding of what a paragraph entailed.
+I remember (years ago) when it came time to learn how to write a paragraph, I assigned them to write one about their favorite video game.

 What do you mean indent the first line?
 What do you mean by topic sentence?
 What do you mean….

-With a cheeseburger, you’ve got a top bun, some meat and fixins, and a bottom bun.
-With a paragraph, you’ve got a…
+In food world with a decent cheeseburger, you’ve got a top bun, some meat and fixins, and a bottom bun.
+In writing world with a decent paragraph, you’ve got a…

-Next, we had to figure out that pesky topic sentence.
-It didn’t matter how I tried to explain it to them, they couldn’t quite grasp it.
-So I wrote this on the board.
+Another surprise to me was how difficult the concept of a topic sentence was.
+Figuring out that topic sentence is (apparently) hard!
+It didn’t matter how I tried to explain it to my boys, they couldn’t quite grasp what I was getting at.
+So I wrote this on the board:

 Is this a paragraph?
 I asked the boys.